Mohammad-Pishdar/Weather-Dashboard/README.md

 ## Installation

 This projec is an inetrenet-based app that runs inside the browser so you don't need to install anything.
 All you need is an internet browser to run the app.
+Visit the app by clicking here: https://mohammad-pishdar.github.io/Weather-Dashboard/

 ## Usage